dstrickl7/sneakers/README.md

 - Lightbox
   - Responsiveness - my initial layout only looked good on 1440px screens.
-    -My solution: I reworked it and used CSS Grid to make it responsive on all desktop sizes
+    - My solution: I reworked it and used CSS Grid to make it responsive on all desktop sizes
 - Overlay for active images
   - I wanted to use a div overlay, but couldn't figure out how to only activate one when an image was clicked.
 Since I used the same class name for all the overlays, when I added the active class, all the overlay divs became active.
     - My solution: I switched to using a class and psuedo element, but ran into the issue of the border radius for my images being different.
 In order to make the overlay look reasonable, I split the difference in radius percentages and shrank the height and width.